 We know our school well because we regularly collect information about ourselves in a variety of ways and other people help us to do this.
+This information is used to inform our equalities objectives where needed.

 We collect a range of information relating to incidents of harassment and bullying including those relating to racism, homophobia, transphobia, biphobia, faith, disability and gender.